848 Seymour St rezoning application

 Why use the laneway for vehicular access when we already have metered parking on Seymour that can be converted to space for the hotel?
 Their plan to "activate" the laneway will cause more frequent conflicts involving drivers who are attempting to cross the bike lane on Smithe.
 And I am very concerned about noise and exhaust.
 Near this site, the Hilton at 433 Robson Street uses its laneway for vehicular access.
 Taxis sometimes idle there.
 I recently counted three vehicles idling in that laneway under signs that said "No Stopping / Fire Lane / Violators will be towed at owner's expense."
 Unlike the Hilton, 848 Seymour is adjacent to three residential towers without central air conditioning.
 We have no assurance that idling outside our open windows will be prohibited, or that such a prohibition would be enforced.

-Chris from downtown asked about 1 year ago
+Chris from downtown asked over 1 year ago

 Thank you for the question.
 The proposal includes vehicular access to an underground parking structure on site from the rear lane.
 Where a lane is available, the City will seek vehicular access to the site from the lane rather than the street. – Nick